Ravencentric/awesome-arr/README.md

 - [Traktarr](https://github.com/l3uddz/traktarr) - Script to add new series & movies to Sonarr/Radarr based on Trakt lists.
 - [Transcoderr](https://github.com/drkno/transcoderr) - A transcoding pipeline designed to normalize file types into a common filetype.
 Dynamically configurable using plugins allowing highly customizable pipelines to be built.
 - [UmlautAdaptarr](https://github.com/PCJones/UmlautAdaptarr) - A tool to work around Sonarr, Radarr and Lidarr problems with foreign languages (primarily German at the moment).
-- [Unpackerr](https://github.com/davidnewhall/unpackerr) - Extracts downloads for Radarr, Sonarr, and Lidarr - Deletes extracted files after import.
+- [Unpackerr](https://github.com/Unpackerr/unpackerr) - Extracts downloads for Radarr, Sonarr, Lidarr, Readarr, and/or a Watch folder - Deletes extracted files after import.
 - [Watchlistarr](https://github.com/nylonee/watchlistarr) - Automatically sync Plex Watchlists with Sonarr and Radarr.
 - [Wizarr](https://github.com/Wizarrrr/wizarr) - An automatic user invitation system for Plex, Jellyfin, Emby, AudiobookShelf, Komga, Kavita and Romm.
 - [Wrapperr](https://github.com/aunefyren/wrapperr) - Website based application and API that collects Plex statistics using Tautulli and displays it in a nice format.
 Similar to the Spotify Wrapped concept.